 The temperatures below, reflects the temperature your steak should have when you remove it from the heat.
 The temperature will rise while the steak is resting.

 Pull the Steak: 125 degrees

 Pull the Steak: 135 degrees

 Follow me on social media for more recipe ideas & inspiration!

 Perfect Pan Seared Steak with Garlic Herb Butter

 - 2 rib-eye or New York strip steaks 1 1/4- inch thick and about 12-14 ounces each

 - 2 tablespoons oil

 - 2 sprigs of rosemary

-- Heat a large cast iron or stainless steel skillet over medium high heat until hot.
+- Heat a large cast iron skillet (or heavy stainless steel skillet) over medium-high heat until hot.
 Add the oil and swirl the skillet to coat the bottom.
-When the oil is hot, add the steaks.
+When the oil is hot, add the steaks to the skillet.